microsoft/WindowsAppSDK/specs/themes/ThemeSettings.md

 ```

 The `ThemeSettings` API allows Win32 WinRT apps to detect that the system's High Contrast setting
 has changed.
-The app constructs it by specifying a `WindowId`, which is a handle that represents
-a top-level window that's participating in WinAppSDK's Content model.
-An app can get a `WindowId`
-from a `ContentWindow`/`ContentEnvironment` object, which is available from a `XamlRoot`, for
-example.

 In this sample code, an app uses a `ThemeSettings` object to listen for high contrast changes
-on the system.
+on the system:

 ```c++
 void MyApp::ListenForHighContrastChange(XamlRoot& xamlRoot)